Spectrum Electrical Industries (NSE:SPECTRUM) E10: ₹6.75 (As of Dec. 2025)

 Spectrum Electrical Industries Business Description

 Spectrum Electrical Industries Ltd is an India-based contract manufacturer and a component supplier.
 It is mainly engaged in the business of designing and manufacturing electrical, automobile, and irrigation components.
-It offers a varieties of products under the domain of the electrical component including miniature circuit breaker (MCB) base and cover, distribution board, alternating current (AC) Box, modular electric board panels, fancy angle holders, calipers, filter pumps, carrier, and filter tank.
-It also offers various services including surface coatings, metallic stamping, plastics molding, and designing new molds, and dies press tools.
-The company mainly offers its products in the Indian market and it also exports some of its products.
+It offers a range of electrical components, including miniature circuit breaker (MCB) base and cover, distribution board, alternating current (AC) Box, modular electric board panels, fancy angle holders, calipers, filter pumps, carrier, and filter tank.
+It also offers various services including surface coatings, metallic stamping, plastics molding, and designing new molds and dies, press tools.
+The company mainly offers its products in the Indian market, and it also exports some of its products.